pratik2315/covi_socials/README.md

 share their stories, track their progress and show it to the outside world.
 This practice also helps to create awareness about the day to day lives of covid hospitalized patients.

+The app is hosted on Microsoft App centre mobile devops services.